georust/rinex/tutorials/README.md

 When operating the toolbox, it might be very useful, sometimes vital, to use the debug traces and understand what they mean.
 [This page](./Logs.md) teaches how to unlock the debug traces and their meaning.

+You can also refer to our [Frequently Asked Questions](./FAQ.md) that tries to answer some basic questioning.
+Obviously all cases might not be answered, feel free to ask any question on the Discord channel.